 A student is required to maintain satisfactory academic progress to remain eligible for financial aid.
 Georgia Northwestern Technical College uses the following standards to monitor a student's progress toward his or her diploma, degree, or certificate.
-Satisfactory progress has two components, quality and quantity.
-Students must meet both standards to remain eligible for financial aid.
+Satisfactory progress is measured in terms of three components: